- Project Overview

 What's New?

-On September 29, 2023, BOEM announced the availability of the draft Environmental Impact Statement (EIS) for the proposed Maryland Offshore Wind project.
-The Notice of Availability and draft EIS can be accessed using the links below.
+On July 29, 2024, BOEM announced the availability of the Final Environmental Impact Statement (FEIS) for the proposed Maryland Offshore Wind Project.
+The following documents are available for your viewing.

-Please see the Environmental Review tab for more information and to view the documents.
+Please see the Environmental Review tab and Construction and Operations tab for additional information.

 Background